Quotients of Primes in an Algebraic Number Ring: Quotients of Gaussian Primes, Revisited

+Recall that the ring of \emph{Gaussian integers} $\mathbb{Z}[i]$ is the set of integers in the field $\mathbb{Q}(i)$ and have the form $a + bi$ where $a,b \in \mathbb{Z}$.
+This set is well-known to be a UFD with units $\pm 1, \pm i$.
+It can be shown (see \cite{Marcus} or \cite{Stewart}) that a nonzero Gaussian integer is a prime if and only if it is an associate of $p$ (namely $\pm p$ and $\pm pi$) for some rational prime $p \equiv 3$ mod 4, or it is of the form $a+bi \in \mathbb{Z}[i]$ where $a^2+b^2$ is a rational prime.
+We refer to these primes as \emph{Gaussian primes}.

-It should be remarked that this proof does not rely on a specific type of a Gaussian prime, while the proof in \cite{Garcia} fixes the Gaussian prime in the denominator be a rational prime congruent to 3 mod 4.
+Note that the proof of Theorem 3.2 applied to $\mathbb{Z}[i]$ does not rely on a specific type of a Gaussian prime, while the proof in \cite{Garcia} fixes the Gaussian prime in the denominator be a rational prime congruent to 3 mod 4.
 Although this latter idea simplifies the density proof a bit with regards to the argument of the prime, it does not allow for the denominator to be an associate of a Gaussian prime that is not a rational prime.

-This distinction will be exploited to show how flexible our density proof is, as we can easily modify it to give a Gaussian integer analogue of the following fact of Micholson \cite{Micholson} and Starni \cite{Starni}:
+We exploit this distinction to show how flexible the techniques from our previous density proof is, as we can modify it to give a Gaussian integer analogue of the following fact \cite{Sittinger}: